Unboxed-Software/solana-course/content/required-memo.md

 });
 ```

 Now we need to initialize the token account.
-To create this instruction we call `createInitializeAccountInstruction` and passing in the required arguments.
+To create this instruction we call `createInitializeAccountInstruction` and pass in the required arguments.
 This function is provided by the SPL Token package and it constructs a transaction instruction that initializes a new token account.

 ```tsx
 // CREATE INITIALIZE ACCOUNT INSTRUCTION